theforeman/puppet-pulpcore/README.md

 ### Pulpcore 3.21

-Supported version
+Supported version.
+The parameter `$hide_guarded_distributions` doesn't work since it's a Pulp 3.22 feature.

 ### Pulpcore 3.16 - 3.18

-Untested, but should work.
+Untested, but should work besides the `$hide_guarded_distributions` parameter.
 Not recommended.

 ## Installation layout